convey-stack/Convey.Docs/docs/distributed-tracing.md

 ```

 ## Jaeger
-Once you application produces spans needed for Jaeger, you need to enable reporting in a way that suits you the most.
+Once your application produces spans needed for Jaeger, you need to enable reporting in a way that suits you the most.

 ### Options
 * ``enabled`` - determines whether reporting is enabled